 \subsection{Counter example}

-We now introduce a simple convex example, which illustrates that it is not always possible to rely on finite identification of smooth manifolds for the GAP algorithm \ref{eq:GAP}, even in the case of convex polytopes.
+We present a simple convex example that illustrates that it is not always possible to rely on finite identification of smooth manifolds for the GAP algorithm \ref{eq:GAP}, even in the case of convex polytopes.

 \begin{ex} Consider the convex feasibility problem ($C,D$) with $C=\left\{ (x,y)\mid y\geq\left|x\right|\right\}$, $D=\left\{ (x,y)\mid y=0\right\}$ as illustrated in Figure \ref{fig:counter}, with parameters $\alpha=1,\alpha_{1}=\alpha_{2}=1.5$ for the GAP algorithm \ref{eq:GAP}.
 Let